Gen's Vegan Bibimbap - korean dish

 Meanwhile, in a steamer, bring 2 cups water to a boil over high.
 Add carrots, pac choi, garlic, and onions and cook until crisp-tender, about 3 minutes.

-Add in spinach or kale, tofu, cabbage, cucumber and mushrooms and cook about 1-3 minutes.
+Add in spinach, tofu, cucumber and mushrooms and cook about 1-3 minutes.
 Set the vegetables and tofu aside.

 Mix together all of the Gochujang sauce ingredients.
 Put as much as you want on top of the bibimbap.